Learn how to make Danish Puff, an easy Almond Kringle recipe that's a Wisconsin favorite!

-This Danish Kringle recipe has two layers: a buttery pastry crusty and a topping that’s crisp on top, but still a little custardy in the middle.
+This Danish Kringle recipe has two layers: a buttery pastry crust and a topping that's crisp on top, but still a little custardy in the middle.

 You'll start by making the pastry crust.
 Simply combine flour and butter with a fork until you have a mixture that looks like course crumbs.
 Then, you'll add just enough water to hold the crust together.

 Press the kringle pastry into the bottom of an ungreased baking pan (it will be thin), then work on the topping.

 The "topping" is basically pâte à choux ... the kind of dough used for cream puffs.
 If that all sounds a little fancy, don't worry.
 It's really easy!

 To make the topping, you'll combine butter and water in a saucepan.
 Bring that to a boil, then stir in almond extract and flour.

 You want to stir the flour into the butter/water mixture really vigorously ... this will help you avoid lumps.